Omar-Mega-Byte/Omar-Mega-Byte/README.md

 </p>

 #### Backend Developer | Computer Science Student at Helwan University
 ##### I am passionate about backend development using PHP.
 I am dedicated to enhancing my skills in creating efficient and reliable backend systems.
 I'm looking forward to contributing to innovative projects and gaining valuable experience in the field.
-Connect with me to discuss internships or opportunities!

 🌍 Location: Cairo